raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/apem.jpg)

-If you want to buy the exact buttons used in the Astro Pi flight unit the details are below.
-At about £9 each they're expensive, because they're designed to survive an enormous number of clicks before wearing out - necessary for a 7 year space mission.
+If you want to buy the exact buttons used in the Astro Pi flight unit, the details are below.
+At about £9 each they're expensive, because they're designed to survive an enormous number of clicks before wearing out - necessary for a 7-year space mission.
 So you might want to consider looking for a cheaper one that would also fit.
 A button with a threaded bushing of 10 mm diameter will fit the holes in the lid.

 - Manufacturer: APEM
 - Manufacturer Part No: 104350003